shawntax/dirtysite/content/pages/about.md

   We express ourselves freely – We’re “Not Sorry” if we expand outside the realm of “Dirty” House Music.
 ---
-Dirty Not Sorry is an unkempt and unapologetic promotion company and artist collective.
-Dispensing the dirty side of the sonic spectrum to San Francisco, the Bay Area, and beyond.
+Dirty Not Sorry is an unkempt and unapologetic promotion company and artist collective dispensing the dirty side of the sonic spectrum to San Francisco, the Bay Area, and beyond.